Fluency (Stuttering)

 For preschool-age children

-We use early intervention programs with strong research behind them that involve parent training.
+We use early intervention programs with strong research behind them, such as the Lidcombe Program, which uses parent-delivered feedback in everyday conversations to reduce stuttering.
 Parents learn specific strategies to create a communication environment at home that supports fluent speech.
-These programs have strong research support and are most effective when started early.
+These programs are most effective when started early.

 For school-age children and teens